DwainEst/DwainEst/README.md

 - 👋 Hi, I’m @DwainEst
 - 👀 I’m interested in relationships both human and technological.
 I love fixing, tinkering and making
-- 🌱 I’m currently learning programing with an emphasis on web (Full Stack)
+- 🌱 I’m currently working through TCM's Practical Network Pen Test course.
 - 💞️ I’m looking to collaborate!
 Do you need some help and happy to share some of your load?
 Do you have a worthy cause?
 Reach out!
 - 📫 How to reach me dwainesterhuizen@gmail.com